tluxf/ny_taxi/README.md

-# ny_taxi
+# Cash vs Card: A study of Taxi Ride Behaviour In New York City

-Data analysis project for New York City taxi rides in 2021.
+A data analysis project for New York City taxi rides in 2021.
 Full article at https://medium.com/@thomas.luxford/cash-vs-card-a-study-of-taxi-ride-behaviour-in-new-york-city-3586e9792503.

 # Data Acquisition